 I have an old 24/37v battery, can I buy a new one?

-In general, all BionX hardware parts are all compatible togheter as long as the communication protocol is the same (I2C or CAN).
-However, it's not recommended to buy a 48V battery to replace an old 24/37v one because the electronic in the motor is not intended to run at higher voltages.
-To be more technical, the power MOSFETs maximum voltage in motors were upgraded to 100V on motors manufacturer after 2012.
-So you should not install a 48V battery on motors prior 2012.
+Yes, all BionX hardware parts are all compatible together as long as the communication protocol is the same (I2C or CAN).
+However, it's not recommended to buy a 48V battery to replace an old 24v one because the electronic in the motor is not intended to run at higher voltages.
+That being said, many customers are upgrading 24V systems to 48V without any issues.

 Should I rebuilld my old 37V battery with new cells ?